Josehokec/LatexWriting/sentences.md

 - Since FG is not open-source, we implement FG from scratch faithfully following the original design principles, as well as caching the top-level nodes on compute nodes for better performance.
 - Again, Figure X confirms that our technique is especially effective in XXX for XXX.
 - Figure xxx sheds some insight on XXX.
-- Our technique can improve xxx for two reasons.
+- Our technique can improve xxx for three reasons.
 First, xxx.
 Second, xxx.
 Third, xxx.
+- For range queries, the period index performs in par with the interval tree and the 1D-grid.